letendrt/Universal-Field-Editor-DATAVERSE/README.md

   <kbd><img width="227" height="40" alt="image" src="https://github.com/user-attachments/assets/814f1a7c-1e2a-4361-8646-8c0ca7971e9c" /></kbd>
 </ul>

-⚠️The script processes fields differently depending on whether a primitive or compound field is being added to the XML record.
-As such, it is important that you pay attention to both the metadata field type being edited, and the following instructions on how to fill in each kind of field type⚠️
+⚠️The script processes inputs differently depending on whether a primitive or compound field is being added, edited, or removed. <br>
+⚠️It is important that you pay attention to the following instructions on how to fill in each kind of field type.

-3) 🟨Yellow Fields: DOI
+3) <b>🟨Yellow Fields: Direct Object Identifier (doi)</b><br>
+This field simply requires that users copy and paste the dataset doi in the column cell.
+Note that each row in the Google Sheet represents a different dataset.
+In this case, the DOI can be inserted in "https" format (e.g., https://doi.org/10.80240/FK2/LDRCTM) or in "doi:" format (e.g., doi:10.80240/FK2/LDRCTM).
+The script will automatically convert the doi format to make the API calls possible.